bablokb/simple-radio/README.md

 Configuration
 -------------

-The config-file of this project has a number of sections.
+The config-file of this project (`/etc/simple-radio.conf`) has a number of sections.
+The meaning of the sections and variables should in general be clear.

 The `[GLOBAL]` section configures some basic properties.
 The section `[DISPLAY]` lists the attributes (rows and columns) of your display.
 Not every display has all the characters at the correct code-points, you can use to translate characters to the correct codepoint with the `trans`-variable:

     trans:  äöüßÄÖÜíáéè, e1,ef,f5,e2,e1,ef,f5,69,61,65,65